grdavies/nkp-deployment/README.md

         - "/var/log/cloud-final.err"
     ```

-3. Open an SSH session to the newly created VM using the `nutanix` user account and the password set in line 14 of the `cloud-init` script.
+1. Open an SSH session to the newly created VM using the `nutanix` user account and the password set in line 14 of the `cloud-init` script.
+If necessary you might have to re-connect your SSH when prompted.

     **_NOTE:_** After 10-15 minutes the VM should be ready for use.
         If you logged onto the VM console you should see a message like this `If you are seeing this message, please reconnect your SSH session.` If not, check `/var/log/cloud-final.out` for this message to continue.

-4. From the [Nutanix Download Site](https://portal.nutanix.com/page/downloads/list) and find the `NKP binary for Linux OS` download.
+1. From the [Nutanix Download Site](https://portal.nutanix.com/page/downloads/list) and find the `NKP binary for Linux OS` download.
 Click on the three dots to the right of the `Download` button and choose to `Copy Download Link`.
 Save this link for use with the script below.

     **_NOTE:_** The copied link is only valid for 10 hours.